About Me

 When I read my mom’s essays, I learned more about her and our family history than I had ever known or thought to ask.
 The essays captured her era, her character, her views and life lessons.
 They were evidence of her life, her love and her legacy.
 My mother had stacks of essays that she had bound and copied into simple booklets for my sister and me to treasure.

 In 2015, she passed away shortly after sharing those with us.
 Her stories provided comfort as we grieved her loss and helped turn my pain into purpose.
-She was my inspiration to begin writing my own stories and to become a teacher of the craft.
+She was my inspiration to begin writing my own stories and to become a facilitator of the craft.

 By trade, I have worked for more than 30 years as an educator, coach and consultant in the field of health promotion/disease prevention for public/private sectors.
 In 2019, I began to immerse myself in courses on memoir, personal narratives, and storytelling.
 When COVID hit, I pivoted my career and completed additional coursework in written expression therapy for Trauma and PTSD and expressive writing for grief and loss.